godatadriven/data-pipelines-with-airflow-2nd-ed/chapter13/README.md

 Todo:
-[] Fix json recipe format
+[] Test OpenAI api mode works
-[] Make chunks per ingredients and description
+[] add json parsing to the recipe in the app
 [] Add app aas